 - prepare timely reports to the Board outlining relevant matters considered at a particular meeting together with the committee’s opinion and recommendations, and

-- as soon as practicable after the end of each financial year, provide to the Board a report about the committee’s operations and achievements for the year.
+- as soon as practicable after the end of each year, provide to the Board a report about the committee’s operations and achievements for the year.

-- the integrity of financial statements
+- oversight of the integrity of the financial statements, and

 The Accounts and Audit Committee must have at least three members who are also required to be members of the Board.
 The current members of this Committee are:

-- Warwick Agnew
+- Warwick Agnew, and

 The Committee is required to meet at least four times a year, and operates in accordance with the Audit Committee Guidelines: Improving Accountability and Performance issued by Queensland Treasury.

-- pool performance.
+- liquidity pool performance

 The Committee comprises the following Board members: